Isotopes of copper: Copper nuclear magnetic resonance

 Both stable isotopes of copper (^{63}Cu and ^{65}Cu) have nuclear spin of 3/2−, and thus produce nuclear magnetic resonance spectra, although the spectral lines are broad due to quadrupolar broadening. ^{63}Cu is the more sensitive nucleus while ^{65}Cu yields very slightly narrower signals.
 Usually though ^{63}Cu NMR is preferred.

 Copper-64 and other potential medical isotopes

 Copper offers a relatively large number of radioisotopes that are potentially useful for nuclear medicine.

 There is growing interest in the use of ^{64}Cu, ^{62}Cu, ^{61}Cu, and ^{60}Cu for diagnostic purposes and ^{67}Cu and ^{64}Cu for targeted radiotherapy.
 For example, ^{64}Cu has a longer half-life than most positron-emitters (12.7 hours) and is thus ideal for diagnostic PET imaging of biological molecules.

+Copper-76

+Copper-76 is a radioactive istope of copper with one long-lived isomer copper-76m, whose half-lives are disputed.
+A 1990 study by Winger et al. at KEK reported two long-lived states with half-lives of 0.57(6) s and 1.27(3) s, with the longer-lived state being the isomer and having lower spin.
+Subsequent experiments could not identify the claimed long-lived isomer, with the isomer that was observed later being assigned a spin of 3− based on the levels of ^{76}Zn populated by β^{−} decay.
+(There is also a significant β^{−}n decay mode to ^{75}Zn.)
+However, a 2024 experiment at the University of Jyväskylä discovered that the previously observed 3− state is actually the isomer, whose excitation energy is 64.8(25) keV, and the long-lived ground state probably has spin 1+; Canete et al. claim that there is a significant isomeric transition to the ground state.
+However, Olaizola et al. (2025) found that both the ground state and the isomer have similar half-lives around 656(2) ms, like was found in most previous experiments.
+Additionally, they find that the non-3− state is probably 6− based on shell model calculations, excluding a significant isomeric transition and preventing identification of the ground state.